-Bunsen Labs is a Debian based GNU/Linux distribution that is a showcase for the Openbox window manager, continuing this role after its spirtitual predecessor, Crunchbang, ceased development.
-Like Crunchbang, it makes an Openbox based "desktop" environment usable out-of-the-box, configuring Openbox and the various tools that are usually used with Openbox to make a complete desktop environment.
+Bunsen Labs is a Debian based GNU/Linux distribution that showcases the Openbox window manager, continuing this role after its spirtitual predecessor, Crunchbang, ceased development.
+Like Crunchbang, it makes an Openbox based "desktop environment" usable out-of-the-box, configuring Openbox and the various programs that are usually used with Openbox to make a complete desktop environment.

 This article reviews the latest release of Bunsen Labs named Helium.

 A default Openbox implementation doesn't provide any of the features a typical desktop environment provides, such as a panel, any system utility programs, such as a file manager or a terminal, any component to manage the desktop, or any system management tools, such as a power manager to initiate suspend on low battery.
 Instead, it is typically used with standalone programs or components from other more modular desktop environments to provide these, e.g. Xfce Power Manger for power management.
 In fact a default Openbox installation only provides a simple blank desktop without even a facility for displaying a wallpaper.
 The only method of interacting with the system being a menu accessed by right-clicking (the default binding) anywhere on the desktop, and even this default menu is static -- it does not update after installing new programs.

 All configuration of a default Openbox installation is performed by editing two configuration files and two scripts:

 |~/.config/openbox/rc.xml||window manager settings, key bindings for manipulating windows, theme selection|

 |~/.config/openbox/menu.xml||configures the default static menu or optionally specifies the mechanism to generate a dynamic menu|